 If you’re not sure how to apply for a VA loan, you’re not alone.
 Many people are confused when it comes to applying for any type of loan, especially when dealing with the Veteran’s Administration.

-Purchasing a home can be daunting task, but there are certain things that every veteran can learn to help make their home-buying process quicker and easier.
+Purchasing a home can be a daunting task, but there are certain things that every veteran can learn to help make their home-buying process quicker and easier.

 And a VA loan is well worth the minimal amount of required learning.
 This guide will provide a quick overview of the steps needed to apply for a VA mortgage.

 If you are a veteran or active-duty military member looking to finance a home, you should certainly consider applying for a VA home loan.

 While private lenders source the loans, they are backed by the guarantee of the United States government, meaning if you default on your house payments, the Department of Veterans Affairs could pay between 25% and 50% depending on the size of your loan.

 VA loans stand out from the rest, first, because of their low interest rates.
 These rates are among the lowest you’ll find on the market.
 Additionally, VA loans come with no monthly PMI, saving you thousands of dollars over time.

 Last but certainly not least, VA loans require no downpayment whatsoever, the only financing option out there which offers comprehensive financing.

 With low interest rates, no down payment requirement and no monthly PMI, a VA loan can help you purchase the home of your dreams or refinance your current one.
 Below are some of the basics to help you apply and get approved for your VA home loan.

 As mentioned above, VA loans are issued through VA-approved lenders, like banks or mortgage companies, but are guaranteed through the Department of Veterans Affairs.